wacncontent/CustomizeTool/removeCommentOutput/articles/virtual-machines/virtual-machines-automation-with-chef.md

 This will generate a set of files under the directory C:\Chef\cookbooks\webserver.
 We now need to define the set of commands we would like our Chef client to execute on our managed virtual machine.

 The commands are stored in the file default.rb.
-In this file, I’ll be defining a set of commands that installs IIS, starts IIS and copies a template file to the wwwroot folder.
+In this file, I'll be defining a set of commands that installs IIS, starts IIS and copies a template file to the wwwroot folder.

 Modify the C:\chef\cookbooks\webserver\recipes\default.rb file and add the following lines.